javadho/campaigns-analysis/README.md

 -	Change data properties wherever needed.
 -	Create hierarchy for department, commodity_desc, sub_commodity_desc
 -	Add campaigns_start column into transaction_data table to show if the transaction occurred before or after the campaigns have started.
--	Add a date column to the transaction_data and transactions_campaigns table based on the day column.
+-	Add a date column to the transaction_data and transactions_campaigns tables based on the day column.
 -	**DAX:**
     -	Comparing KPIs before and after campaigns dashboard:
         -	total_baskets, total_households, total_sales, total_units, single_quantity_basket_total